Share on Facebook

 A drink fit for a Rockefeller

 While gin was a British libation, it quickly gained popularity in the New World where it was first used to make a little cocktail called the martini.
 The first one made was allegedly created at New York’s Knickerbocker Hotel, which was originally opened in 1906 by John Jacob Astor IV, and closed in 1921 due to the onset of Prohibition and when Astor perished aboard the Titanic.
 During its original run, the hotel was a place for dignitaries and glitterati like F. Scott Fitzgerald, John D. Rockefeller and more.
 One night, a bartender by the name of Martini di Arma di Taggia, whipped up a special drink for John D. Rockefeller.
 This drink came to be known as the martini.
 The Knickerbocker, which recently underwent a spectacular renovation, still has the “Original Martini” on its menus today, so you can try the original for yourself.
-No matter what your favourite toast is, “Cheers!” will fill the bill just about anyplace around the world.
+No matter what your favorite toast is, “Cheers!” will fill the bill just about anyplace around the world.
+Next up, learn the 50 things food manufacturers won’t tell you.